poulzinho/composing-sw/src/ch-09_curry-and-fn-composition/README.md

     - Return a unary function (just takes one arg)

 All curried fns return partial apps.
 However, not all partial apps result from curried fns.

+## Point-free style
+- Define functions without declaring formal parameters
+    - function and arrow functions (=>) cannot be used
+    - instead call a function that returns a function with its own closure and fixed variable